 U.S. Customs and Border Protection to Recognize Same-Sex Couples

-December 13, 2013 by Robin Maril, Legislative Counsel, Administrative Advocacy
+December 13, 2013 by Robin Maril, Senior Legislative Counsel

 This afternoon the Department of Homeland Security published a final rule providing that U.S. Customs and Border Protection will recognize same-sex couples as families during the customs declaration process.
 This revised regulation broadens the definition of “family” to include long-term same-sex couples and domestic partners.
 Foster children, stepchildren, half-siblings, legal wards, and children with an in loco parentis or guardianship relationship will also be considered to be family under the revised regulation.
 Under this broadened definition, same-sex couples and their families will be allowed to file a joint customs declaration when entering the United States from abroad.